gabrielcaser/tanzania_power_calculations/README.md

 -   All data comes from National Panel Survey 2020-21, Wave 5 (Tanzania, 2020 - 2022)
 -   Access: <https://microdata.worldbank.org/index.php/catalog/5639>
--   [ag_sec_10](https://microdata.worldbank.org/index.php/catalog/5639/data-dictionary/F51?file_name=ag_sec_10):Information on crops, by-product names and quantity produced, amount of crop used as input, quantity sold, associated prices and buyers and costs incurred due to labor/other inputs are included in this section.
+-   [ag_sec_10](https://microdata.worldbank.org/index.php/catalog/5639/data-dictionary/F51?file_name=ag_sec_10): Information on crops, by-product names and quantity produced, amount of crop used as input, quantity sold, associated prices and buyers and costs incurred due to labor/other inputs are included in this section.
 -   [hh_sec_a](https://microdata.worldbank.org/index.php/catalog/5639/data-dictionary/F1?file_name=hh_sec_a): Household location variables, unique within panel round household identification variables, date and time of interview, analytic sampling weights, cluster identification, sampling strata identification, and status of survey.
+-   [ag_sec_6a](https://microdata.worldbank.org/index.php/catalog/5639/data-dictionary/F47?file_name=ag_sec_6a): Number of fruit trees planted on the plot, when these were planted, presence of intercropping, quantity produced, loss before and after harvest, quantity sold, associated value and location sold, method and quantity of crop stored are asked in this section.

 ## Replication Instructions